samuelgeurts/SpotNGlia/README.md

 ![User Interface](https://samuelgeurts.github.io/SpotNGlia/UserInterface.png)

-A csv file is generated in the save folder containing all uncorrected and corrected spot data.
+A csv file is generated in the chosen save folder containing all uncorrected and corrected spot data.

 ## other usefull functions